 Garlic Fun Facts

 Who doesn't love the tantalizing fragrance of garlic?
-Those who appreciate this savory bulb have tasted it in seasonings, spreads, dips, rubs, oils, cheeses, soups, roasts, and salad dressings… Listing the culinary credits could take a while.
+Those who appreciate this savory bulb have tasted it in seasonings, spreads, dips, rubs, oils, cheeses, soups, roasts and salad dressings.

 But conventional wisdom regarding garlic goes far beyond its use in the kitchen.
-Researchers have tested it and have not been disappointed with its proven power as a natural preventive for numerous diseases and illnesses including cancer, heart disease, high blood pressure, bacterial and fungal infections, and the common cold.
+Researchers have tested it and have not been disappointed with its ability as a natural remedy to help reduce the risk for numerous diseases, including cancer, heart disease, high blood pressure, bacterial and fungal infections, and the common cold.36,37